anurag-desp/tic-tac-toe/README.md

 # Tic Tac Toe Game
-- I was bored this monday, then i realized "Hey!
-I actually haven't made a tic tac to game ever, let's make a simple version"
+- I was bored this Monday then realized "Hey!
+I actually haven't made a tic tac toe game ever, let's make a one!"

+## Repo info
 - `include` folder contains the game class and the method definitions
 - Compile the `main.cpp` file with:
     - `g++ main.cpp -o tictactoe`